daleonpz/Notes/fh-dortmund/01-DPS.md

 - Integration
     - low-end computing integrates with high-end computing
 - Biological evolution
-    - Hummans are too slow to read and process all the date around
+    - Humans are too slow to read and process all the date around

 ## Characteristics
 - embedded systems integrated in a physical world (check this statement)